 Over the last four years, Ofgem has issued close to £100 million in fines to various energy companies that have not toed the line.
 Perhaps the most significant of these was the £12 million fine imposed on E.ON in 2014 for misselling products to home and business energy customers.

 How is Ofgem structured?

 As is the way with many official bodies, the Gas and Electricity Markets Authority has a Chairman as well as executive and non-executive members.

 Removal of price controls by Ofgem

 When there was little or no competition in the domestic energy market, Ofgem was able to control prices with a certain amount of ease.
-As the industry became more and more liberalised, these price controls remained in place but finally started to disappear between 2000 and 2002.
+As the industry became more and more liberalised, these price controls remained in place but they started to disappear between 2000 and 2002.

-This may well be a decision that Ofgem is rueing due to the continued distrust in the Big Six energy suppliers and also the extortionate prices they are now charging.
-It was thought that the Competition Act of 1998 would stop companies for charging unfair prices and abusing their power as dominant forces in the industry.
+This may well be a decision that Ofgem is rueing due to the continued distrust in the Big Six energy suppliers and the extortionate prices that they are now charging.
+It was thought that the Competition Act of 1998 would stop companies from charging unfair prices and abusing their power as dominant forces in the industry.

 The Energy Supply Probe

 In fact, home energy bills had doubled over the previous four years and there was growing anger and distrust emerging from consumers.
 Ofgem was concerned that more and more energy customers were in debt with their suppliers and disconnection rates were also going through the roof.

-Need some impartial energy advice?
+Need impartial energy advice?